umr-amap/BIOMASSapp/inst/shinyApp/helpfiles/legal_notice.md

 ## Editor

-The BIOMASS shiny application is developed by the [AMAP lab](https://amap.cirad.fr/en/index.php) (botAny and Modeling of Plant Architecture and vegetation).
+The BIOMASS shiny application is developed by the <a href="https://amap.cirad.fr/en/index.php" target="_blank">AMAP lab</a> (botAny and Modeling of Plant Architecture and vegetation).

 ## Host